Kelso333/100-days-of-code/log.md

 **Thoughts:** I'm learning a lot of CSS skills, even though it seems a little confusing but it will connect.
 Still waiting to get started with JS.

 **Link to work:** <a href="https://github.com/Kelso333/todolistapp/tree/master" target="_blank">Todo List App_Code</a>

+### Day 8: September 27, 2017

+**Today's Progress**: User is able to add a todo task, delete the task and complete the task.
+Completed tasks will be placed below the tasks that need to be completed.

+**Thoughts:** It was a great project because we used a lot of CSS techniques I've never used before (but have seen).
+We got into JS and I was excited.
+JS made a bit more sense here, but I still want to continue getting more hands on with JS.

+**Link to work:** <a href="https://github.com/Kelso333/todolistapp/tree/master" target="_blank">Todo List App_Code</a>